-Their business was to terrify and insult him, volvers. to salute his ears with strange oaths and blasphemies, to menace him with threats of instant death and to fourish their deadly weapons in his face.
-But were there no police to appeal to?
-These assailants were themselves the police, powerful only for evil.
-If the suspected was still fool-hardy enough to refuse to leave, his case was reported to a higher tribunal, who gave secret and mysterious warnings, written in mystic characters and stained with blood, which were dropped in the way of the suspected, were found in his bed-room, under his pillow or about his person.
+"Who ever heard of Joe Smith giving up Porter Rockwell, or that he ever lost any respect on account of his This lawless banditti went after the contumacious stranger with bowie-knives and Colt's revolvers.
+Their business was to terrify and insult him, to salute his ears with strange oaths and blasphemies, to menace him with threats of instant death and to flourish their deadly weapons in his face.
+But were there no police to appeal These assailants were themselves the police, powerful only for evil.
+If the suspected was still fool-hardy enough to refuse to leave, his case was reported to a higher tribunal, who gave secret and mysterious warnings, written in mystic characters and stained with blood, which dropped in the way of the suspected, were found in his bed room, under his pillow or about his person.
 Dire was his fate if he disregarded this last solemn admonition.
 He would never again be heard from; the mission of the 'destroying angel' was sudden, sure and complete.

 "The Prophet's ambition and love of display had been sated by a shower of civic honors thrust upon him by the Corporation Act.
-"His love of power and desire for vengeance were gratified by a review of his solid squares of infantry, his squadrons of cavalry and parks of artillery.
+His love of power and desire for vengeance were gratified by a review of his solid squares of infantry, his squadrons of cavalry and parks of artillery.
 He was the only man of his age beneath the rank of Grand Duke, that could summon a well-equipped army from his retainers.
 But he had other vices to gratify besides ambition and love of display.

 "How to gratify his licentious desires became with him a great study.
 To overcome the virtue of his female followers and establish prostitution as a religious rite, he had a revelation.
-None of his competers or successors could compete with him in revelations.
+None of his compeers or successors could compete with him in revelations.
 His son Joe, who claims to be his legitimate successor, has been so reticent as to receive from the Brighamites, and deserve, the title of the 'dumb Prophet.'
-The elder Joe, had revelations on all sorts of subjects; building houses, plowing lands and selling merchandise, and now authorizing him to seduce and degrade his female devotees.
-His elders were now instructed that the time had arrived when seven women should take hold of one man: that no woman could be saved unless united to a husband in a spiritual sense; that such union was enjoined by divine authority, and to resist it was to resist the ordinance Here was the dilemma for the female Saint: of God. she must succumb to a libidinous priest, or be sent to perdition; she must accept prostitution or damnation, and there was no escape.
-It was at first claimed that this connection was purely spiritual and platonic; but the admissions of incautious Saints, and the testimony of many women, soon left no doubt in any intelligent mind that the system was one of complete concubinage.
+The elder Joe, had revelations on all sorts of subjects; building houses, ploughing lands and selling merchandise, and now authorizing him to seduce and degrade his female devotees.
+His elders were now instructed that the time had arrived when seven women should take hold of one man; that no woman could be saved unless united to a husband in a spiritual sense; that such union was enjoined by divine authority, and to resist it was to resist the ordinance of God.
+Here was the dilemma for the female Saint: she must succumb to a libidinous priest, or be sent to perdition; she must accept prostitution or damnation, and there was no escape, It was at first claimed that this connection was purely spiritual and platonic; but the admissions of incautious Saints, and the testimony of many women, soon left no doubt in any intelligent mind that the system was one of complete concubinage.

-"The two young Smiths, who lately made a raid into Utah, denying that their father practiced polygamy, ought to know, as every intelligent person does know, that the will of Joe Smith was absolute in Nauvoo, and all the councils, sanhedrims and priests in the city could never have established polygamy there, if he had but shook his little finger in opposition.
+"The two young Smiths, who lately made a raid into Utah, denying that their father practised polygamy, ought to know, as every intelligent person does know, that the will of Joe Smith was absolute in Nauvoo, and all the councils, sanhedrims and priests in the city could never have established polygamy there, if he had but shook his little finger in opposition.